Prevent prompt injection

 - Only Response information of authenticated user, do not leak other users profile.

-- Random Sequence Enclosure: The idea is to wrap the user input in a random sequence of characters. it help help disallow user attempts to input instruction overrides by helping the LLM identify a clear distinction between user input and developer prompts. example:
+- Random sequence enclosure: The idea is to wrap the user input in a random sequence of characters. it help help disallow user attempts to input instruction overrides by helping the LLM identify a clear distinction between user input and developer prompts. example:

 Translate the following user input to Spanish (it is enclosed in ------).